H. J. Russell & Company

 REACHING OUT, REACHING HIGHER

-Under the leadership of the Russell siblings, the first decade of the new millennium started with a bang.
-The firm has landed several key projects, and the patriarch decided to “semi-retire.”
-However, before doing so, H. J. developed the ambitious, mixed-use $300 million development in Castleberry Hill.
-In 2001, he continued his personal investment in the revitalization investment of his company’s neighborhood, including construction of The Castleberry Inn (now the Clarion Inn & Suites Atlanta Downtown), Legacy Lofts, Intown Lofts, and Paschal’s Restaurant.
+Under the leadership of the Russell siblings, the 2000s opened strong.
+The firm secured key projects as H. J. moved toward “semi-retirement,” after launching an ambitious $300 million mixed-use development in Castleberry Hill.
+In 2001, he continued investing in the neighborhood with projects including The Castleberry Inn (now Clarion Inn & Suites Atlanta Downtown), Legacy Lofts, Intown Lofts, and Paschal’s Restaurant.

 NOW

-Herman J. Russell nurtured his children, H. Jerome, Donata, and Michael, to carry on his vision: stay focused, be committed, continue to develop expertise, and remain on the cutting edge with the best technology and human talent to meet the changing needs of both business and society.
-The company’s Construction, Program Management, Property Management and Real Estate Development divisions, along with Concessions International, LLC, Russell Center for Innovation & Entrepreneurship, Russell Family Enterprises, LLC and H. J. Russell Foundation, are all built on a legacy of the company’s founder and are being elevated to the next level by the visions of the new generation.
+Herman J. Russell prepared his children, H. Jerome, Donata, and Michael, to carry his vision forward: stay focused, be committed, keep sharpening expertise, and lead with modern technology and top talent to meet changing needs.
+Today, the Construction, Program Management, Property Management, and Real Estate Development divisions, along with Concessions International, the Russell Center for Innovation & Entrepreneurship, Russell Family Enterprises, and the H. J. Russell Foundation, all build on his legacy and are being advanced by the next generation.